gvwilson/thirdbit/_posts/2024/2024-04-07-an-interpreter.md

 ---

-A lot of people who have done computer science degrees believe that if you've never written a compiler or an interpeter, you don't really understand how computers work.
+A lot of people who have done computer science degrees believe that if you have never written a compiler or an interpeter, you don't really understand how computers work.
-The fact that many people who haven't routinely create great software doesn't seem to shake their belief, but I decided to include a simple tree-walking interpreter in [Chapter 7: An Interpreter][sdxpy_interp] to show (once again) that programs are just data and so that learners understand how things like operator overloading work.
+The fact that many people who haven't done this routinely create great software doesn't seem to shake their belief, but I decided to include a simple tree-walking interpreter in [Chapter 7: An Interpreter][sdxpy_interp] so that the next time someone is the target of this kind of gatekeeping they can say, "Sure, I've done that," and move the conversation back to more useful topics.

+As a bonus,
+this chapter also shows how things like operator overloading work.
 In my experience,
-telling people that "'+' is just a function" doesn't work as well as showing people that operations are just functions in a lookup table and we can look up something else if we want to.
+telling people that "'+' is just a function" doesn't work as well as showing people that those things we have special notation for are looked up in tables like other operations and that we can look up something else if we want to.

 <img class="centered" src="{{'/sdxpy/interp/concept_map.svg' | relative_url}}" alt="Concept map for an interpreter"/>